Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability

 \section{Introduction}

-In this paper, we explore the phenomenon of information transmission in software traceability from the perspective of industrial software engineering practice.
+In this paper, we examine the phenomenon of information transmission in software traceability from the perspective of industrial software engineering practice.
 Traceability, the discipline of drawing semantic relationships among software artifacts (\eg code, requirements, test cases), is a foundational capability in modern engineering organizations.
-These semantic relationships are relevant to facilitate code comprehension \cite{moran_improving_2020}, compliance validation, security tracking \cite{palacio_security,Gadelha2021TraceabilityRB}, and impact analysis \cite{Aung2020ALR}.
-Usually, information retrieval techniques (IR) (\eg TF-IDF, LSA, or LDA) have been employed to mathematically represent \textit{high-level} (\ie requirements) and \textit{low-level} (\ie source code) software artifacts in compressed tensors \cite{Dit2013,Ge2012,Dasgupta2013,Dit2013a}.
-These tensors are generated via unsupervised learning and employed to calculate a distance (\eg Euclidean, Cosine, or Word Mover’s Distance) between two artifacts in a derived vector space.
-The distance defines how semantically close two artifacts are to each other.
-Unsupervised traceability focuses on finding patterns within high and low-level artifacts to confirm whether a \textit{source-target} data sequence pair should be linked in a production trace matrix.
+These semantic relationships underpin everyday practitioner workflows including code comprehension~\cite{moran_improving_2020}, compliance validation, security tracking~\cite{palacio_security,Gadelha2021TraceabilityRB}, and impact analysis~\cite{Aung2020ALR,Falessi20}.
+In industrial settings, information retrieval techniques (IR) (\eg TF-IDF, LSA, or LDA) are routinely employed to mathematically represent \textit{high-level} artifacts (\ie requirements) and \textit{low-level} artifacts (\ie source code) in compressed tensors~\cite{Dit2013,Ge2012,Dasgupta2013,Dit2013a}.
+These tensors are generated via unsupervised learning and used to compute a distance (\eg Euclidean, Cosine, or Word Mover's Distance) between two artifacts in a derived vector space.
+The distance defines how semantically close two artifacts are to each other, and unsupervised traceability pipelines exploit these distances to confirm whether a \textit{source-target} data sequence pair should be linked in a production trace matrix.

-The effectiveness of unsupervised software traceability is measured in terms of canonical learning metrics such as precision, recall, AUC, accuracy, or F1.
-However, these metrics can be misleading when data are not properly explored and analyzed, a recurring concern for engineering teams that must justify automated trace links to auditors, release managers, and compliance owners.
-In real software traceability corpora, datasets are generally imbalanced, skewed, and biased as we demonstrated in our empirical study.
-This observation is supported by studies exploring the importance of more rigorous statistical analysis of software engineering research~\cite{moran_improving_2020,Kitchenham2017RobustEngineering}.
-As such, we believe that there are \textit{data limitations} related to the underlying software artifacts that traceability techniques operate upon and that these limitations cap the effectiveness of any tool deployed on top of them.
+In industry, the effectiveness of unsupervised software traceability is typically reported in terms of canonical classification metrics such as precision, recall, AUC, accuracy, or F1.
+However, these metrics can be misleading when the underlying data are not properly explored and analyzed, a recurring concern for engineering teams that must justify automated trace links to auditors, release managers, and compliance owners.
+In real software traceability corpora, datasets are generally imbalanced, skewed, and biased, as we demonstrate in our empirical study.
+This observation is consistent with previous calls for more rigorous statistical analysis in software engineering research~\cite{moran_improving_2020,Kitchenham2017RobustEngineering}.
+Consequently, we contend that there are \textit{data limitations} embedded in the software artifacts that traceability techniques operate upon and that these limitations cap the effectiveness of any tool deployed on top of them.